oktaspc/oktaspc/README.md

 - 👋 Hi, I’m @oktaspc
-- 👀 I’m interested in Roboics
+- 👀 I’m interested in Roboitc
-- 🌱 I’m currently learning ROS2
+- 🌱 I’m currently learning ROS2, and machine learning
 - 💞️ I’m looking to collaborate on Simple Robotics project
 - 📫 How to reach me @oktaspc on twitter